USEPA/epanet-manual/docs/analysis_algorithms.rst

   after a new trial solution for nodal heads has been found.
 Because Todini's approach is simpler, it was chosen for use in EPANET.

+  Todini (2003) describes how the Gradient Method can be modified to simulate pressure dependent demands (PDD).
+The latest version of EPANET has been updated to include these capabilities.
+A water distribution pipe network can now be analyzed two ways, 1) assuming fixed demands, and 2) assuming pressure dependent demands.
+The subsections that follow provide a technical description for these demand models.

+**Fixed Demand Model**

   Assume we have a pipe network with :math:`{N}` junction nodes and :math:`{NF}` fixed grade nodes (tanks and reservoirs).
 Let the flow-headloss relation in a pipe between nodes :math:`i` and :math:`j` be given as: